 Born on December 18, 1948, in Burbank, California, Edmund Kemper, at age 15, killed both his grandparents to "see what it felt like."
 Upon release, he drifted, picking up and releasing female hitchhikers.
-But he soon stopped letting them go, killing six college-age women in the Santa Cruz, California, area in the 1970s.
-In 1973 his killed his mother and her friend and turned himself in.
+But he soon stopped letting them go, killing six young women in the Santa Cruz, California, area in the 1970s.
+In 1973 he killed his mother and her friend before turning himself in.

-Signs of trouble emerged early.
-He had a dark fantasy life, sometimes dreaming about killing his mother.
-He cut off the heads of his sister’s dolls and even coerced the girls into playing a game he called "gas chamber" in which he had them blindfold him and lead him to a chair, where he pretended to writhe in agony until he "died."
-At the age of 13, Kemper killed his cat with a knife.
-He went to live with his father for a time, but he ended up back with his mother.
-She decided to send the troubled teenager to live with his paternal grandparents in North Fork, California.
+Signs of trouble began to emerge early.
+Kemper had a dark fantasy life, sometimes dreaming about killing his mother.
+He cut off the heads of his sisters' dolls and even coerced the girls into playing a game he called "gas chamber," in which he had them blindfold him and lead him to a chair, where he pretended to writhe in agony until he "died."
+His first victims were the family cats.
+At ten he, buried one of them alive and the second, 13 year-old Kemper slaughtered with a knife.
+He went to live with his father for a time, but ended up back with his mother, who decided to send the troubled teenager to live with his paternal grandparents in North Fork, California.

 Kemper hated living on his grandparents' farm.
 Before going to North Fork, he had already begun learning about firearms, but his grandparents took away his rifle after he killed several birds and other small animals.
 On August 27, 1964, Kemper finally turned his building rage on his grandparents.
 The 15-year-old shot his grandmother in the kitchen after an argument, and when his grandfather returned home, Kemper went outside and shot him by his car and then hid the body.